 A few years later Mr Smith passed away and his estate passed to Mrs Smith in accordance with his Will.
 Mrs Smith continued to live independently for the next few years.
 Sadly, Mrs Smith later required residential care.

-Mrs Smith was financially assessed by the local authority who determined that the value of her assets were £250,000.
+Mrs Smith was financially assessed by the local authority who calculated the value of her assets at £250,000.
 As this exceeded the £23,250 threshold she would have to pay the cost of her residential care in full.
 The residential home fees amounted to £30,000 a year and the matrimonial home was sold to pay for this.
-Mrs Smith then remained in the home for 5 years until she passed away.
-During this period she had incurred £150,000 in care home costs (5 years x £30,000) and the value of her estate at death which passed to the children was £100,000.
+Mrs Smith then remained in the home for 6 years until she passed away.
+During this period she incurred £180,000 in care home costs (6 years x £30,000).
+When she died, her estate was worth £70,000.
+This was passed on to her children.

 This is a very typical scenario and we are often asked by customers whether there is a way to protect assets through a Will so that the children get the benefit from an estate rather than it being depleted by care home fees.

-For more information see Making a Will, Trusts and Trustees.
+For more information see making a Will, trusts and trustees.